Death by burning: Antiquity

+Ancient Near East

 Old Babylonia

-The 18th-century BCE law code promulgated by Babylonian King Hammurabi specifies several crimes in which death by burning was thought appropriate.
+The 18th-century BC law code promulgated by Babylonian King Hammurabi specifies several crimes in which death by burning was thought appropriate.
 Looters of houses on fire could be cast into the flames, and priestesses who abandoned cloisters and began frequenting inns and taverns could also be punished by being burnt alive.
 Furthermore, when a man committed incest with his mother after the death of his father, both mother and son could be ordered to be burned alive.

 Ancient Egypt

 In Ancient Egypt, several incidents of burning perceived rebels alive are attested to.
 Senusret I (r.
 1971–1926 BC) is said to have rounded up the rebels in campaign, and burnt them as human torches.
 Under the civil war flaring under Takelot II more than a thousand years later, the Crown Prince Osorkon showed no mercy, and burned several rebels alive.
 On the statute books, at least, women committing adultery might be burned to death.
 Jon Manchip White, however, did not think capital judicial punishments were often carried out, pointing to the fact that the pharaoh had to personally ratify each verdict.